Applicability: | Sirdar/WATG/Rowan/Tilsatec/DMC/Anchor |

 - Their internal processes and stated own commitment to the eradication of Modern Slavery and human trafficking

 This assessment will determine their ongoing suitability as vendors and the risk controls that we implement with them.
 We request that all the yarn suppliers confirm the OEKO TEX certification (to prevent the use of harmful substances in product and this way guaranteeing the health and safety of our consumers) and more relevant, the BSCI certificate (Business Social Compliance Initiative, to ensure products are being sourced ethically and under positive working conditions).
 The objective is to have 100% of yarn suppliers covered by both certificates by the end of 2026.
-This exercise will be extended in 2027 to all other suppliers.
+This exercise will be

 Policies